boscoh/uniprot/README.md

 the metadata, which includes, for instance the sequence of the
 protein:

+    uniprot_seqids = 'A0QSU3 D9QCH6 A0QL36'.split()
     uniprot_data = uniprot.batch_uniprot_metadata(
-        uniprot_seqids, 'c_gl.uniprot.txt')
+        uniprot_seqids, 'cache.txt')
+    pprint.pprint(mapping, indent=2)

 Now `batch_uniprot_metadata` uses a simple uniprot text parser which only parses a small number of fields.

-If you want to weigh in with your uniprot parser, then you can roll your own parser:
+Of course, you'd probably want to weigh in with your UniProt parser.

-    uniprot_data = uniprot.batch_uniprot_metadata_to_txt_file(
-        uniprot_seqids, 'cache.txt')
+Simply read in the cache.txt text file:

     for l in open('cache.txt'):
       print l